 - Support the INFF fieldwork.
 Facilitating the work of the research team by (i) leads the consultation process with a wide range of stakeholders including lawmakers on assessing development finance ensuring access to key decision makers and government documents and (ii) removing any obstacles that may delay the INFF process, - Oversee quality and accuracy of the assessment.
-The OT will supervise and guide the Consultant/research team by (i) review Joint Programme annual workplans, participate in M&E for the programme, and review progress reports (ii) Reviewing and endorsing the INFF intermediary and final outputs produced by the consultant/team (iii) ensuring that the - Ensure government buy-in.
+The OT will supervise and guide the Consultant/research team by (i) review Joint Programme annual workplans, participate in M&E for the programme, and review progress reports (ii) Reviewing and endorsing the INFF intermediary and final outputs produced by the consultant/team (iii) ensuring that the assessment is accurate and provides the necessary depth to be useful for government decision-making - Ensure government buy-in.
 The OT will lead the discussion with government, development partners and other relevant stakeholders about the INFF purpose and findings, as well as on implementation of the recommendations and next steps.